 Award presentation normally takes place at the CMS Winter Meeting and a prize lecture given by the recipient is customary.

-The CMS Blair Spearman Doctoral Prize consists of a framed certificate, an award of $2,000, a two-year membership with the CMS, and the opportunity to present a plenary lecture at a CMS meeting.
+As of 2021, the CMS Blair Spearman Doctoral Prize consists of a framed certificate, an award of $2,000 (prior years was an amount of $500), a two-year membership with the CMS, and the opportunity to present a plenary lecture at a CMS meeting.

 The CMS Blair Spearman Doctoral Prize recognizes outstanding performance by a doctoral student.
 The prize is awarded to one recipient of a Ph.D. from a Canadian university whose overall performance in graduate school is judged to be the most outstanding.
 Although the dissertation will be the most important criterion (the impact of the results, the creativity of the work, the quality of exposition, etc.) it will not be the only one.
 Other publications, activities in support of students and other accomplishments will also be considered.